mesosphere/dcos-docs-site/install/konvoy-dkp/index.md

           - name: knative
             enabled: true
     ```
+* For GPU deployment, follow the instructions in [Konvoy GPU documentation][konvoy-gpu].
 * Then follow the [Konvoy documentation][konvoy_deploy_addons] to deploy the addons.

 ## Prerequisites for DKP 2.x